System-level developer @ Cossack Labs

-We are a data security solutions company, developing a number of products (open-source and proprietary), as well as providing custom bespoke solutions (based on our products) to innovative development teams around the world.
-Our mission is to make strong security methodologies and approaches convenient within modern infrastructures and, as software is eating the world, help it eat the world responsibly, without leaking customer’s data.
+We are a data security solutions company, developing software products (open-source and proprietary), as well as providing custom bespoke solutions to innovative development teams around the world.
+Our mission is to make strong security methodologies and approaches convenient within modern infrastructures and, as the software is eating the world, help it eat the world responsibly, without leaking customer’s data.

 Among our customers are power grid operators, payment processors, legal companies, million-user customer applications.
 We cater to young ambitious startups and well-established enterprises, who use our software and solutions as core part of their security arsenal.

 Our mission would be impossible without brilliant engineering force, and we’re looking to grow it.

 - Work as part of our core product team, designing and implementing product features, along with deployment schemes and instrumentation.

 - Improve already working low-level code, the way it's built and distributed.